PoieoDev/django-debug-panel/README.rst

 Django Debug Toolbar inside WebKit DevTools.
 Works fine with background AJAX requests and non-HTML responses.
 Great for single-page applications and other AJAX intensive web applications.

+PROJECT WAS FORKED to make compatible with Django4

 Installation
 ============